Claude Lanzmann

+Claude Lanzmann ([lanzman]; 27 November 1925 – 5 July 2018) was a French filmmaker, best known for the Holocaust documentary film Shoah (1985), which consists of nine and a half hours of oral testimony from Holocaust survivors, without historical footage.
+He is also known for his 2017 documentary film Napalm, about a love affair he had with a North Korean nurse whilst visiting North Korea in 1958, several years after the Korean War.

+In addition to filmmaking, Lanzmann had also been the chief editor of Les Temps Modernes, a French literary magazine.

 Early life

-Lanzmann was born on 27 November 1925 in Paris, France, the son of Paulette (née Grobermann) and Armand Lanzmann.
-His family was Jewish, and had immigrated to France from Eastern Europe.
+Lanzmann was born on 27 November 1925 in Bois-Colombes, Hauts-de-Seine département in France, the son of Paulette (née Grobermann) and Armand Lanzmann.
+His family was Jewish, and had immigrated to France from the Russian Empire.
 He was the brother of writer Jacques Lanzmann.
 Lanzmann attended the Lycée Blaise Pascal (Clermont-Ferrand)|Lycée Blaise-Pascal in Clermont-Ferrand.
 While his family disguised their identity and went into hiding during World War II, he joined the French resistance at the age of 17, along with his father and brother, and fought in Auvergne.
 Lanzmann opposed the French war in Algeria and signed the 1960 antiwar petition Manifesto of the 121.

 Career

 Lanzmann was the chief editor of the journal Les Temps Modernes, founded by Jean-Paul Sartre and Simone de Beauvoir, and lecturer at the European Graduate School in Saas-Fee, Switzerland.
 In 2009 he published his memoirs under the title Le lièvre de Patagonie ("The Patagonian Hare").